grahamgill/foobar/README.md

 problem wording in terms of bunnies, trainers, minions and Commander Lambda.
 What follows are notes for each problem.

-foobar requires solutions be written in python 2.7 (or Java).
+foobar requires solutions be written in python 2.7 (or Java), with only a subset of the standard library available for use.

 ## Level 1
 One week to solve the problem.
 That's not saying you need a week to solve it.
 It's in case you have other things going on in your life.